-Amazon Redshift is one of the most popular cloud data warehouses, but it's only as valuable as the data it contains.
-And to do that, you'll need to have an effective ETL pipeline in place in order to accomplish that.
+One of the most well-known cloud data warehouses is Amazon Redshift, but it's only as valuable as the data it contains.
+You'll need to have a strong ETL pipeline in place in order to accomplish that.

 Amazon Redshift is a fully managed cloud-based data warehouse.
 It's part of Amazon Web Services (AWS) and offers essentially unlimited scaling for big data at an affordable price.

-Every cluster has a leader node and anywhere from one to 128 computing notes, determined as either dense storage (with HDD) or dense compute (SSD).
+Every cluster has a leader node and 1–128 computing nodes, determined as either dense storage (with HDD) or dense compute (SSD).

-Redshift uses column-oriented, OLAP (online analytic processing ) databases, making it a great tool for analytics and business intelligence.
+Redshift tables uses column-oriented, OLAP (online analytic processing) databases, making it a great tool for analytics and business intelligence.

 For teams that need OLTP (online transaction processing), Amazon RDS is a better option.

-You can interact with Redshift data using the Redshift Data API, a web interface like Amazon Redshift Query Editor V2, or a command-line tool like Amazon Redshift RSQL.
+You can interact with Redshift tables using the Redshift Data API, a web interface like Amazon Redshift Query Editor, or a command-line tool like Amazon Redshift RSQL.

 Redshift has several competitors in the data warehouse space, including Snowflake and Microsoft Azure Synapse Analytics.
 But there are a few reasons why AWS Redshift has remained an industry leader for almost a decade.